-The idea behind Community Rewards is to provide incentives with community members who contribute to the Plasm Network early on.
+The idea behind Community Rewards is to provide incentives for community members who contribute to the Plasm Network from the early days.
 We make it happen by using the staking mechanism.
 In this mechanism, the early adopters can get rewards.

 The structure of Community Rewards is very simple.

 A community member creates a simple smart contract and deploys it on Plasm Network.

 PLM (Testnet: PLD) holder evaluates this performance and stakes his tokens on the smart contract.